The Cocksure Lads: History

 The Cocksure Lads were dreamed up by Murray Foster and Mike Ford, two former members of the Canadian band Moxy Früvous in the late 1990s.
 Foster also played bass in the band Great Big Sea.

-Foster and Ford shared a love of early sixties Britpop and began writing songs in that genre for their own amusement.
-One song, “That’s Any Good,” was performed several times by Moxy Früvous.
+Foster and Ford shared a love of early 1960s Britpop and began writing songs in that genre for their own amusement.
+One song, "That's Any Good," was performed several times by Moxy Früvous.

-As more and more of these British Invasion style tunes came to life, they began to develop a backstory to the band that had been named “The Cocksure Lads” by their friend Danny Ameri.
+As more and more of these British Invasion style tunes came to life, they began to develop a backstory to the band that had been named "The Cocksure Lads" by their friend Danny Ameri.

-The Band
+Discography

 In 2010, Foster and Ford released The Greatest Hits of the Cocksure Lads, 1963-1968.
 It featured 12 original songs.
 They began doing limited live appearances as The Cocksure Lads, accompanied by guitarist Tim Bovaconti and drummer Blake Manning.
 Their second CD MAD LAD PLAN was released on January 24, 2014.